WeAreCloudar/cfn-drift-remediation/README.md

 ## How this works
 This tool will read the existing drift of a stack, iterate through the drifted resources and construct a patch document to change the actual (detected) property values to the expected (stack) values.

+## Caveats
-These patch documents are executed with CloudControl API.
-This does mean that if the drifted resources do not support Cloud Control API, the remediation will fail.
+- Changes are done with CloudControl API.
+This does mean that if the drifted resources do not support Cloud Control API, they will be skipped.
+- For some resources the order in a list does not matter, this might lead to a failure to apply changes, because Cloud Control API will assume the resource is not in the drifted state it expects.
+- We do not support creating resources that were completely deleted from the stack.
+The drift detection api does not return enough information to construct the replacement resource.

 ## Development
 We use poetry to manage this project